InformaticsMatters/squonk2-data-manager-jupyter-operator/README.md

 The operator container, residing in the `operator` directory, is automatically built and pushed to Docker Hub using GitHub Actions.

-You can build the image yourself using docker-compose.
+You can build and push the image yourself using docker-compose.
-The following will build an operator image with the tag `19.0.0-alpha.1`: -
+The following will build an operator image with the tag `19.2.0-alpha.1`: -

-    export IMAGE_TAG=19.0.0-alpha.1
+    export IMAGE_TAG=19.2.0-alpha.1
     docker-compose build
+    dcoker-compose push

 ## Deploying into the Data Manager API
 We use [Ansible] 3 and community modules in [Ansible Galaxy] as the deployment